Armenian cuisine

-Armenian cuisine (Հայկական խոհանոց) includes traditional Armenian food and beverages, as well as Armenian cooking techniques.
-The cuisine reflects the history and geography of where Armenians have lived and where Armenian empires existed.
-The cuisine also reflects the traditional crops and animals grown and raised in Armenian-populated, or controlled areas.
-The preparation of meat, fish, and vegetable dishes in an Armenian kitchen often requires stuffing, stewing, grilling, baking, boiling and puréeing.
+Armenian cuisine (Հայկական խոհանոց) includes the foods and cooking techniques of the Armenian people and traditional Armenian foods and drinks.
+The cuisine reflects the history and geography where Armenians have lived and where Armenian empires existed.
+The cuisine also reflects the traditional crops and animals grown and raised in Armenian-populated or controlled areas.

+The preparation of meat, fish, and vegetable dishes in an Armenian kitchen often requires stuffing, frothing, and puréeing.
 Lamb, eggplant, and bread (lavash) are basic features of Armenian cuisine.
 Armenians traditionally prefer cracked wheat to maize and rice.
 The flavor of the food often relies on the quality and freshness of the ingredients rather than on excessive use of spices.

 Fresh herbs are used extensively, both in the food and as accompaniments.
 Dried herbs are used in the winter when fresh herbs are not available.
-Wheat is the primary grain and is found in a variety of forms, such as whole wheat, shelled wheat, cracked wheat, buckwheat, bulgur, semolina, farina, and flour (pokhindz).
+Wheat is the primary grain and is found in a variety of forms, such as whole wheat, shelled wheat, bulgur (parboiled cracked wheat), semolina, farina, and flour.
 Historically, rice was used mostly in the cities and in certain rice-growing areas (such as Marash and the region around Yerevan).
-Legumes are used liberally, especially chick peas, lentils, white beans, green beans and kidney beans.
+Legumes are used liberally, especially chick peas, lentils, white beans, and kidney beans.
 Nuts are used both for texture and to add nutrition to Lenten dishes.
 Of primary usage are not only walnuts, almonds, and pine nuts, but also hazelnuts, pistachios (in Cilicia), and nuts from regional trees.